Binary Search Algorithm Code Template

 left = mid + 1;

-Why do we return left - 1
+Why return left - 1?

-// Increase left, lock the right boundary
+// Increase left to lock right boundary

 if (nums[mid] == target) {